dl4genaudio/dl4genaudio.github.io/lg_ce/index.md

 * Last class we talked about how we can use linear regression to model linear relationships between features <img src="https://render.githubusercontent.com/render/math?math=X \in \mathbb{R}^{N\times D}"> and a target <img src="https://render.githubusercontent.com/render/math?math=Y \in \mathbb{R}^{N}">.

 * But not all relationships between features and targets are linear.
-Sometimes the relationship is categorical (i.e. different instruments and different musical genres).
+Sometimes the relationship is categorical (i.e. different instruments, or different musical genres).

 * Now picture this scenario:
     * You have <img src="https://render.githubusercontent.com/render/math?math=N"> datapoints, each with <img src="https://render.githubusercontent.com/render/math?math=D"> features, and you have organized them in a matrix <img src="https://render.githubusercontent.com/render/math?math=X \in \mathbb{R}^{N\times D}">.